ibm-cloud-docs/vmware-cross-region-dr/compute-design.md

 Veeam Components running on the all-in-one bare metal server deployment

-**DR site**
+**Deployment considerations for DR site**

 On the DR site, in the second IBM Cloud region, the following additional components are required:

 - At least 1 Veeam backup proxy (only if standard Veeam replication, with an RPO in hours, will be used)
 - At least 1 Veeam CDP proxy (only if continuous data protection replication, with an RPO in seconds, will be used)

 **Additional Veeam backup/CDP proxies**